Updated February 4, 2020

 Distribution partners are strategic partners that represent licensable 500px content and package licensable 500px content to fit their buyers’ needs.

 Who are 500px's distribution partners?

 500px works directly with two exclusive distribution partners - Getty Images and Visual China Group (VCG).
-You can read more about each here.

 Distribution partner payouts - How do I get paid for distribution sales?

 Distribution partners license 500px content on their own websites and then monthly or quarterly, report their sales to 500px.
-500px then processes distribution partner royalties through our payment system and the sales appear in individual photographer’s Licensing Sales History as License Name - Distributor sale.
+500px then processes distribution partner royalties through our payment system and the sales appear in individual photographer’s Licensing Sales History as License name - Distributor sale.

 Distribution partner payouts - How does the royalty split work with distribution partner sales?